-Los Angeles Employment Discrimination Attorney
+Los Angeles Employment Discrimination Lawyers

 Both California and federal laws prohibit discrimination in the workplace.
 Discrimination generally means unequal or unfair treatment based on certain personal characteristics.
 Unlawful discrimination occurs when an employer fires, demotes, refuses to hire, or otherwise treats an employee unfairly because of his or her medical condition, age, sex, race, or other characteristics protected by law.

 At Broslavsky & Weinman, we represent employees who have suffered unlawful discrimination on the job.
 Our Los Angeles employment attorneys are experienced in investigating, negotiating and successfully litigating cases involving employment discrimination claims.

 Victims of discrimination can seek compensation for lost pay and benefits, emotional pain and suffering, and other potential damages.

 Types of Unlawful Discrimination:

 There are many personal characteristics protected under the law.
 Some of the most common kinds of claims handled by our Los Angeles discrimination attorneys include but are not limited to:

 Disability Discrimination.
 It is illegal to discriminate against a worker because of his or her physical or mental disability.
 Disabilities can be either short-term or long-term.
 Employers must provide a reasonable accommodation to employees with disabilities, and must engage in good faith discussions with the employees to determine what accommodations are needed.

 Age Discrimination.
 It is illegal for an employer to discriminate against employees based on age.
 Employees over 40 years old are protected from being treated differently or being forced out of work as a result of their age.